ncecere/terraform-provider-openwebui/docs/index.md

 The OpenWebUI provider lets you manage knowledge bases, models, prompts, and groups through Terraform.
 It communicates with an Open WebUI deployment via the REST API and requires a bearer token for authentication.

+> **2.0.0** – Releases are now shipped automatically to the Terraform Registry when you push a tag that matches `v*.*.*`.
+Prompt commands are normalised with a leading `/`, and the group resource has dropped unsupported JSON arguments.

 ## Example Usage

 ```hcl